gin66/FastAccelStepper/README.md

 ## Usage

-The library is in use with A4988, but other driver ICs could work, too.
+The library is in use with A4988, but other driver ICs should work, too.

 For the API definition please consult the header file [FastAccelStepper.h](https://github.com/gin66/FastAccelStepper/blob/master/src/FastAccelStepper.h).

 Please check the examples for application and how to use the low level interface.
+Some info is [Issue #86]https://github.com/gin66/FastAccelStepper/issues/86).

 The module defines the global variable fas_queue.
 Do not use or redefine this variable.